San Francisco 49ers vs. Houston Texans NFL Week 17 Odds, Plays and Insights for January 2, 2022

 - Sunday's total is 2.4 points higher than the combined 41.6 PPG average of the two teams.

-- This contest's total is 5.0 points under the 49 these two squads combine to give up per game in 2021.
+- These two squads surrender a combined 49 points per game, 5.0 more than this contest's over/under.

-- The 49ers and their opponents have scored an average of 47.1 points per game in 2021, 3.1 more than Sunday's total.
+- 49ers games this season feature an average total of 47.1 points, a number 3.1 points higher than Sunday's over/under.

-- In 2021, games involving the Texans have averaged a total of 44.5 points, 0.5 more than the set over/under in this contest.
+- The 44.5 PPG average total in Texans games this season is 0.5 points more than this game's over/under.

 49ers stats and trends